bowen-upenn/scene_graph_commonsense/DATASET_README.md

 ## OpenImage V6 Dataset

 ### Step 1
-Download the processed dataset annotations and images provided by https://github.com/Scarecrow0/SGTR and put them under the datasets/ directory as datasets/open_image_v6. (it takes about 38GB)
+Download the processed OpenImage V6 dataset provided by [https://github.com/Scarecrow0/SGTR](https://github.com/Scarecrow0/SGTR/blob/main/DATASET.md) and put them under the datasets/ directory as datasets/open_image_v6. (it takes about 38GB)

 ### Step 2
 We provide the depth maps for all images here.
 Download and put them under the datasets/open_image_v6 directory. (it takes about 640MB)